thestackcollective/curriculum-site/job_seekers/index.md

 [Check out these Applicant Tracking System Tips!](https://www.jobscan.co/applicant-tracking-systems) and get insights on your resume by scanning it through [Jobscan.co](https://www.jobscan.co)

 ### Terminal
-Turing provides a space for professional portfolios on our website.
-These portfolios can be used during your job hunt - you can send out links to your profile, and Turing staff may share your profile to employers who come to us asking for candidates.
+TheStackCollective provides a space for professional portfolios on our website.
+These portfolios can be used during your job hunt - you can send out links to your profile, and TheStackCollective staff may share your profile to employers who come to us asking for candidates.
 See the [Terminal Directions Page](./resources/terminal_directions) for more information!

 ## Resources